akleszcz/web-dev-fun/section_3_js_async_programming/notes/async_await.md

     return todos;
   }; // Uncaught SyntaxError: await is only valid in async function
   ```
-  > `await` only works inside async functions within regular JavaScript code, however it can be used on it's own with [JavaScript modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).
+  > `await` only works inside async functions within regular JavaScript code, however it can be used on its own with [JavaScript modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).

   [Source](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Async_await)